vygr/ChrysaLisp/STATUS.md

 This test will do several full cleaned builds for your current platform and give you the stats.

+New NetSpeed app !
+Measures currently available VP register, memory and reals ops/s performance for each node on the network.
+This is a dynamic measurement, if you are running other processes then you will see the values react accordingly.

 ------

 Update for the Netmon app.